Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

 Under `keys.publicKeys`, the new public key needs to be added following the [redeploy chart](https://cray-hpe.github.io/docs-csm/en-16/operations/csm_product_management/redeploying_a_chart/) approach.

 ##### Add an Exception
+If signing the image isn't possible or desired, explicitly add the resource that uses this image as an exception in the `check-image-exceptions` policy exception in the Kyverno namespace.
 This is how the `check-image-exceptions` policy exception looks like:

 ```bash